 Power relations

-A hierarchical structure is clearly delineated, with the supreme God endowed with the unique power to create both Adam, the concept of human beauty and human beauty itself.
+According to the Muslim sources hierarchical structure is clearly delineated, with the supreme God endowed with the unique power to create both Adam, the concept of human beauty and human beauty itself.
 Positioned at the base of this hierarchy are human beings, who developed standards of beauty derived from prevailing ideas prevalent within the Arab peninsula and territories under Islamic conquest.
 Additionally, there exist religious hierarchies of power, wherein Judaism and Christianity have exerted influence on Islam; however, the Muslim story of Adam’s creation presents a distinctive variation in the way it emphasizes God's supremacy.
 Notably, clay, traditionally employed as a basic raw material for crafting idols, is employed by God in the creation of Adam, serving as a clear affirmation of the supremacy of God over these idols, as He breathed life into clay to create a living entity.

 Shifting boundaries between religion and culture